coremodels

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives; no description of prerequisites or typical use cases.
+No guidance is provided on when to use this tool versus alternatives.
+The description lacks context on prerequisites, appropriate scenarios, or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.